ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/common_issues.md

 You can read more about this issue here: [EZP-27254](https://issues.ibexa.co/browse/EZP-27254)

-## Always available flag set on all Fields
+## Always available flag set on all fields

-Always available flag is set on all Fields, instead of only on Fields in the main language.
+Always available flag is set on all fields, instead of only on fields in the main language.
 This problem occurs when [[= product_name =]] is used to create content that is both always available and has multiple translations.
 The cleanup script correctly sets always available flag for prioritized language filtering in Legacy search engine.